-The epidemiology of ulcerative colitis (UC) varies between countries owing to the differences in factors such as genetic predisposition, western diets high in processed foods, and environmental factors, hygiene factors, and gut microbiota changes, among others.
+The epidemiology of ulcerative colitis (UC) varies between countries owing to differences in factors such as genetic predisposition, western diets high in processed foods, environmental factors, hygiene factors, and gut microbiota changes, among others.
 According to the US National Health and Nutrition Examination Survey (NHANES) data, it was discovered that 2.39 million Americans, or 0.7% of the total population, suffer from IBD.
-An estimated 1.253 million of them received a an UC ulcerative colitis diagnosis.
-The yearly incidence of ulcerative colitis UC in North America is roughly 15 cases per 100,000 people.
+An estimated 1.253 million of them received an ulcerative colitis diagnosis.
+The yearly incidence of ulcerative colitis in North America is roughly 15 cases per 100,000 people.

 Ulcerative Colitis (UC) Epidemiology Forecast Report Coverage